Jason-Whitmore/jpf/docs/Examples.md

 Program output:

 ```
-In this example, a neural network will be created to fit f(x) = x^2 for x in [-10, 10].
+In this example, a neural network will be created to fit f(x) = x^2 for x in (-10, 10).
 Over the course of training, the training loss will be recorded as well as the neural network output after each epoch
-After training, the training loss will be recorded before the model is saved to disk, deallocated, and recreated from disk.
+After training, the training loss will be recorded before the model is saved to disk, and compared to the loss from the model loaded from disk.
 Creating training dataset of size 1000
 Creating neural network
 Training started...